kobydj/startup/README.md

 - **Images** - I have included clip art images of plants and an inspirational picture on the about page.
 - **DB/Login** -  Input boxes for a username and password with a submit button.
 All the information about the specific plants will be pulled from the database.
 - **WebSocket** - The real time weather updates will be accessed using websocket, in order to update when adverse weather is coming.

+## CSS deliverable
+I added css styling in this deliverable.

+- **Header, footer, and main content body**
+- **Navigation elements** - I dropped the underlines and changed the color for anchor elements.
+- **Responsive to window resizing** - My app looks great on all window sizes and devices
+- **Application elements** - Used good contrast and whitespace
+- **Application text content** - Consistent fonts
+- **Application images** - Still don't have images and so no styling here. 😔